brainlife/docs/docs/tutorial/networkneuroscience-structural.md

 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'mrview' as your viewer
         * This will overlay the tractogram on the generated fractional anistropy (FA) image
+1. You can also generate a QA image of the whole-brain tractograms by running the 'Generate figures of whole-brain tractogram (tck)' using the whole-brain tractogram (tck) generated above!
+Archive the results and save with the tag 'qa whole brain tractogram'.

 If you're happy with the results, you're ready to move onto structural connectivity generation!